Skip to Main Content

 • On-time graduation

-Statistics have shown that UNF students who study abroad tend to be more engaged and are more likely to graduate within four years than the general UNF student population.
+Statistics have shown that Coggin College of Business students who study abroad tend to be more engaged and are more likely to graduate within four years than other Coggin students and the general UNF student population.

 The International Business team encourages students to meet with study abroad advisors and academic advisors very early to determine the best time to study abroad and which prerequisites need to be met before doing so.
 Study abroad advisors will assist students in determining their coursework abroad and how those courses are applicable to their degree.